 Meanwhile, the Asutosh Museum of Indian Art, located on the University of Calcutta campus, houses antique Indian sculpture, brass work, and Bengali terracotta displays.
 For a personal look at history, visit Mother Teresa’s mission at the small museum at Mother House, also the site of her tomb.
 Another famous resident is honoured at Tagore’s House, a 1784 mansion and museum dedicated to Rabindranath Tagore, the winner of the 1913 Nobel Prize in Literature.
 For some spiritual serenity, visit Kolkata’s holiest spot, Kali Temple.
 The second largest of its kind in the world, Birla Planetarium introduces over 600 spectators to the solar system in English, Bengali, and Hindi.

 Beyond its cultural and historical riches, Kolkata is celebrated for its recreational areas.
 Play a round at the world’s oldest golf club outside of the British Isles, The Royal Calcutta Golf Club.
-The 480-acre New Town Eco Park comprises lakes, gardens, and playgrounds, while the engineering marvels of Vidyasagar Setu and Rabindra Setu promise breathtaking views of the Hooghly River.
+The 480-acre New Town Eco Park comprises lakes, gardens, and playgrounds while the engineering marvels Vidyasagar Setu and Rabindra Setu promise breathtaking views of the Hooghly River.
 For a little retail therapy, head to the New Market, where local handicrafts include Bankura (clay) horses, saris from Shantiniketan, and leather goods.
 Finally, end an exhilarating day with limitless entertainment and nightlife options, ranging from Bengali dance, music, and theatre to exotic restaurants, bars, and discos.

 Exibir mapa da região local